alicht/intro-to-express/README.md

 ### What happened?

--  1) The first two lines require() (import) the express module and create an Express application.
+-  1) The first line `require()` imports the express module and creates an Express application.

-This object, which is traditionally named app, has methods for routing HTTP requests, configuring middleware, rendering HTML views, registering a template engine, and modifying
+  In the second line this object, which is traditionally named app, now has access to methods for routing HTTP requests, configuring middleware, rendering HTML views, registering a template engine, and modifying

--  2) The middle part of the code (the three lines starting with app.get) shows a route definition.
-The app.get() method specifies a callback function that will be invoked whenever there is an HTTP GET request with a path ('/') relative to the site root.
+-  2) The middle part of the code (ie `app.get`) shows a route definition.
+The `app.get()` method specifies a callback function that will be invoked whenever there is an HTTP GET request with a path ('/') relative to the site root.
 The callback function takes a request and a response object as arguments, and simply calls send() on the response to return the string "Hello World!"

 -  3) The final block starts up the server on port '3000' and prints a log comment to the console.
 With the server running, you could go to localhost:3000 in your browser to see the example response returned.